Certificate in Internal Workplace Mediation

 Managers at all levels, human resource professionals, in-company lawyers, employees, employee representatives and anyone interested in managing conflict more effectively in their workplace.

-The CIWM is accredited by OCR, one of the main awarding bodies in the UK.
-This means that you can be sure the qualification your employees gain meets a consistent standard and that the delivery of the course and assessment of trainees is externally verified and quality assured by OCR.
+The CIWM is an accredited learning event and qualification.
+This means that you can be sure the qualification your employees gain meets a consistent standard and that the delivery of the course and assessment of trainees is externally verified and quality assured.
 This course also attracts 29 hours of accreditation for the Law Society Continuing Professional Development (CPD) programme.

 Please note that this course is not suitable for trainees who plan to work as freelance mediators outside of their own workplace.